 Appropriate roles for SLPs include, but are not limited to, the following:

 As indicated in the Code of Ethics (ASHA, 2016a), individuals who hold the Certificate of Clinical Competence shall engage in only those aspects of the professions that are within the scope of their professional practice and competence, considering their certification status, education, training, and experience.

-Screening does not provide a detailed description of the severity and characteristics of aphasia but, rather, is a procedure for identifying the need for further assessment.
-Screening is an invaluable tool in the appropriate referral of persons with aphasia to speech-language pathology services and is an important first step in determining the need for treatment.
+Screening is a procedure for identifying the need for further assessment and does not provide a detailed description of the diagnosis, severity, and characteristics of aphasia.
+Screening is a valuable tool that helps health care providers make appropriate referrals to speech-language pathology services.
 Screening is conducted in the language(s) used by the person, with sensitivity to cultural and linguistic diversity.

-Screenings are completed by the SLP or other professional.
-Standardized and nonstandardized methods are used to screen oral motor functions, speech production skills, comprehension and production of spoken and written language, cognitive aspects of communication, and hearing.
+Screenings are completed by the SLP, the speech-language pathology assistant, or other trained professionals.
+Standardized and nonstandardized methods are used to screen oral motor functions, speech production, expressive and receptive language, cognitive communication, and hearing.

 Screening may result in

 Consistent with the World Health Organization’s (WHO) International Classification of Functioning, Disability and Health (ICF) framework (ASHA, 2016b; WHO, 2001), a comprehensive assessment is conducted to identify and describe